abstractsun/braindump/README.md

 Regardless of how you sync your files, it is strongly encouraged to exclude the `.braindump/` folder from syncing.
 Otherwise, some commands may stop working correctly.

 `./sync` is an, "unreserved word."
 Use it for your syncing script of choice if you wish.
+(Alternatively, see the "Advanced commands" section)

 ### Parallel notes